Sammyx7/schooladminnew/README.md

 # School Management System

-This is a comprehensive School Management System built in Firebase Studio, designed to streamline administrative tasks and enhance communication between the school, students, and staff.
+This is a comprehensive School Management System built with Next.js and mock data, designed to streamline administrative tasks and enhance communication between the school, students, and staff.

 ## Key Features